vohai611/haivo-blog/content/post/2022-04-19-visualizing-population-growth-rate/index.markdown

   ungroup()
 ```

-Then pivoting data to long format
+Then pivoting data to the long format

 ```r